Your child is a bundle of energy for a number of reasons, and there's a lot you can do to help calm things down.

 So try to keep the atmosphere as calm as possible.
 And leave a place on your calendar for family time.
 Sometimes, a child who's acting hyper needs some quiet, close time with mom or dad.
 Cuddle up on the couch with a blanket and read to your child to help calm things down.

-Is He Hyper Because He's Not Getting Enough Exercise?
+Are they Hyper Because They are Not Getting Enough Exercise?

 Kids can get restless if they don't get enough physical activity to burn off their energy.
-You can help your child get the exercise he needs, though.
+You can help your child get the exercise they need, though.
 For instance, take your family for a nature walk or hike.
 Or go bike riding or play tag in the front yard.

 If you have a yard, set up a safe space to play, such as a sandbox.